-For Other Minds’s 30th anniversary, pianist Marc-André Hamelin will perform Charles Ives’s legendary Piano Sonata No. 2, “Concord, Mass.
-1840-60,” with commentary by composer Kyle Gann, author of Charles Ives’s Concord Sonata: Essays after a Sonata (U. of Illinois Press, 2017).
-Hosted by Charles Amirkhanian on Saturday, January 21, 2023 at St John’s Presbyterian Church in Berkeley.
+For Other Minds’s 30th anniversary, pianist Marc-André Hamelin performed Charles Ives’s legendary Piano Sonata No. 2, “Concord, Mass., 1840-1860,” with commentary by composer Kyle Gann, author of Charles Ives’s Concord Sonata: Essays after a Sonata (U. of Illinois Press, 2017).
+Hosted by Charles Amirkhanian on Saturday, January 21, 2023 at Littlefield Concert Hall, Mills College at Northeastern University in Oakland.

 America’s first avant-garde composer, Charles Edward Ives (1874-1954), launched a new world tradition of experimentation.
 It was carried forward by his spiritual progeny Henry Cowell, John Cage, Lou Harrison, and Ruth Crawford Seeger, among others.
 Please join us for a look back at the birth of American experimental music and a party marking the 30th anniversary of our first concert on January 29, 1993.
 At that concert, we presented the American premiere of György Ligeti’s Etudes, Books I and II performed by pianist Volker Banfield with the composer present to talk about the music.
 This event, which closely resembles our first, is a celebration of the many concerts presented in the intervening 30 years by Other Minds across the San Francisco Bay Area.

-The concert will take place at 7:00 pm on Saturday, January 21, 2023 at St John’s Presbyterian Church, 2727 College Avenue, Berkeley, CA. The performance will be followed by a reception celebrating the 30th anniversary of Other Minds.
+The concert took place at 7:00 pm on Saturday, January 21, 2023 at Littlefield Concert Hall on the Mills College campus in Oakland, CA. The performance was preceded by a reception at 6:00 pm celebrating the 30th anniversary of Other Minds.

 About Charles Ives